nikhilsp1585/nikhilsp1585/README.md

-### Namaste, Here's My Status 👋

-- Currently working on Python programs, Java programs, Django Webapps to improve my skills.
-- Learning C++, C#, OpenGL & more.
-- Getting hold of FPGAs using Verilog, PCB Designing, Embedded Systems, Microcontrollers & Microprocessors, and many more.
-- Always here to collaborate on Python projects, Open Source projects

-### Languages & Frameworks that I am familiar with:
+### Namste!
+Hello!
+Halo!

+Currently, I am a Electronics and Communication engineering undergraduate student at SVNIT, Surat.
+I am Digital VLSI Design, Computer architecture, Embedded Systems and AI/ML enthusiastic.
+Learning and improving everday in these domains.
+Also getting hold of Analog Design domain, still a long way to go Always trying and exploring new domains and tech.
+I like tinkering different techs.

+### Things/Tools I know and have intermediate level of proficiency:

+HDL : Verlog, SystemVerilog, VHDL Programming/Scripting Languages: C, C++, EmbeddedC, ARM CORTEX M0/M0+ Assembly, RISC-V Assembly, Python, TCL Script, Makefile Tools : NGSPICE, LTSpice, Vivado, Verilator Simulator, KiCAD OS Familiarity : Linux (Ubuntu, LinuxMint, ARCH), Windows

+### I initally started my git journey when I was looking to develop my own softwares.
+These are the things/framework I know in that side of domains.

-- Python - Django - Flask - Bootstrap - Java - C++ - HTML - CSS - Javascript - Verilog HDL
+- Python - Django - Flask - Bootstrap - Java - C++ - HTML - CSS - Javascript

 <!--
 **nikhilsp1585/nikhilsp1585** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.